JetBrains/guide/site/go/tutorials/bookstore_rest_api/interfaces_crud/index.md

 ![abstract](./images/abstract.png)

 Author interface with methods for adding an author, linking an author and a book, and listing all authors.
-There are also Author, AuthorBook, and Book structs which represent their respective entities, and the many-to-many relation between Author and Book is modeled using the AuthorBook struct and the Books field on the Author struct.
+There are also `Author`, `AuthorBook`, and `Book` structs which represent their respective entities, and the many-to-many relation between `Author` and `Book` is modeled using the `AuthorBook` struct and the Books field on the Author struct.

 _author.go_